-The Paunsaugunt Plateau was created millions of years ago by an uplift on the larger Colorado Plateau.
+The Paunsaugunt Plateau was created millions of years ago by uplift forces on the larger Colorado Plateau.
 The uplifting caused the formation of overlaps and joints along the side of the plateau.
-In this photo with snow helping to outline the twisted rocky terrain you can clearly see the large-scale earth movement as it layers over the top of formations.
+In this photo with snow helping to outline the twisted rocky terrain, you can clearly see the large-scale earth movement as it layers over the top of formations.

 Zedekiah:“I took this image flying from Cedar City, Utah in a circuitous route towards Page, Arizona.
 I am at an altitude of 1,800 feet above ground (548 m) in the early morning.
 This is most definitely not a good place to have to execute an emergency landing as there are no smooth places to set down on.
 It was cold… very cold, especially shooting out of an open cockpit window.”